promregator/promregator/README.md

 Running Promregator V1 requires:
 * JRE17 or higher
+* A Cloud Foundry platform supporting the Cloud Foundry API Version 3.84.0 or higher (release in June 2020).

-If you cannot fulfill this requirement, you may still use Promregator V0, which requires JRE8 or higher.
+If you cannot fulfill these requirements, you may still use Promregator V0, which requires JRE8 or higher and supprts Cloud Foundry API version 2.x.

 Compiling Promregator additionally requires:
 * JDK17 or higher (for Promregator V1)